Texas Women in World War II

-War II newsreels documented one of most traditional roles that women played during
+War II newsreels documented one of most traditional roles that women

-participation in the military has grown
+hospitals.
+Though women's participation in the military has grown

 which women actually were involved during that war.

 Cindy Weigand of Georgetown, hopes her first book, Texas Women in

 An award-winning author and amateur historian, Ms. Weigand has several

 published works.
 Her most recent acclamation is The DALTON Pen, Award

-of Merit for her article "Yankee Doodle Gals of World War II", published in Texas Co-op Power.
+of Merit for her article "Yankee Doodle Gals of World War II", published

-World War II" chronicles the experiences of 27 Texas
+"Texas Women in World War II" chronicles the experiences of 27 Texas

 women served in the Women's Army Corps, Women's Air Force Service

-Emergency Service, and Women's Reserve of the Coast
+Emergency Service, and Women's Reserve of the Coast Guard.
+Many also

-American Red Cross and Civil Air Patrol.
+Red Cross and Civil Air Patrol.

 The book captures the veteran's memories of service, which often were